mtoutcalt/markoutcalt/draftblogs/tech/react-code-review-guide.md

   * you should measure
   * react doc says you probably need to be creating or looping over thousands of objects to meet the threshold
   * write a console.time() wrapped before and after to measure -- compare that to measure with memo
+  * try throttling to get a more accurate user experience